mattheu/MinQueue/readme.txt

 **Features.**

 *   Minifies & concatenates scripts and styles loaded using the WordPress dependency enqueueing system.
-*   Handles scripts loaded in the footer.
+*   Handles scripts loaded in the header & footer.
-*   Works if WordPress is installed in a subdirectory.
 *   Complete control - only a manually defined list of files is processed.
 *   Multiple, independently processed files.
 *   Minified files are only loaded if at least one component file should be loaded.
 *   Compatable with localized scripts.
-*   Compatable with LESS: use wp-less plugin: <a href=\"https://github.com/sanchothefat/wp-less.git\" target=\"_blank\" title=\"https://github.com/sanchothefat/wp-less.git\">https://github.com/sanchothefat/wp-less.git</a>
 *   Helper tool - displays a list of scripts and styles enqueued on each page on the front end of the site.

 == Installation ==